Contact Us for a Free Consultation (213) 542-0979

 Because if you don't have that, then how are we supposed to believe that the person made that statement.
 You guys in the LAPD now have bodycams.
 Why isn't it on the bodycam?
 That's certainly one way to attack the police when they lie.

-So, now you're in a position where you've got your client's word against the police officers and that happens all the time.
+So, now you're in a position where you've got your client's word against the police officers, and that happens all the time.
 So, again, you have to look for other evidence to try to tip the balance in your client's favor.

 Review of Dash Cam Evidence

-For example, in a stop scenario, how about your dashcam.
-Let's see your dashcam video police officer.
-If that really happened — if my client really made an illegal turn, didn't have their lights on or whatever the case may be — then there should be some evidence to support that.
-Let's see your dashcam video.
-If they don't have the dashcam video that starts to put some doubt on whether or not they're telling the truth.
+For example, in a stop scenario, how about your dashcam?
+Let's see your dashcam video, police officer.
+If that really happened — if my client really made an illegal turn, didn't have their lights on, or whatever the case may be — then there should be some evidence to support that.
+Let's see your dashcam video if they don't have the dashcam video, that starts to put some doubt on whether or not they're telling the truth.

 Another big issue that comes up is consent.
 Police claim all the time, that person said that I could search their car.
 That person said I could search their house.
 That person agreed to a pat-down search, for example.
 So, again, these are issues that come up all the time.

-The client says, no I didn't consent to that.
-An example of how you can challenge that would be to say, okay if they consented to it, let's see the piece of paper that they signed saying that they consented to you being able to search their house.
+The client says, no, I didn't consent to that.
+An example of how you can challenge that would be to say, okay, if they consented to it, let's see the piece of paper that they signed saying that they consented to you being able to search their house.
 Go ahead, put it in my hand.

-Then, you know, juries and judges start to question, how come you didn't have him sign a consent form if you were going to search their house.
+Then, you know, juries and judges start to question, how come you didn't have him sign a consent form if you were going to search their house?
 Because once they search the house they find all kinds of good evidence against you, so they're not going to let you sign a consent form because most people aren't going to sign a consent form.

-They're not stupid enough to do that because once you sign that consent form for the search, you've now given them card blanche to be able to search whatever location you're agreeing that they can look into and if they find something, they're going to certainly be able to use that against you.
+They're not stupid enough to do that because once you sign that consent form for the search, you've now given them card Blanche to be able to search whatever location you agree that they can look into, and if they find something, they're going to be able to use that against you certainly.

 Challenge Police When They're Not Telling the Truth